-By Paul Frölich (Bertin)
+By Paul Frölich (Berlin).

-The Ruhr war has called forth the first international action the communists.
+The Ruhr war has called forth the first international action of the communists.
 The Communist parties of Germany and France are the immediate participators.
-That which the socialist parties of the 2. and 23.
-Internationals cannot accomplish, ettered as they are by their attachment to their respective national bourgeoisies, is now being tested by the Communist International; namely; the capacity for united action on the basis of international proletarian interests.
+That which the socialist parties of the 2. and 21⁄2.
+Internationals cannot accomplish, fettered as they are by their attachment to their respective national bourgeoisies, is now being tested by the Communist International, namely, the capacity for united action on the basis of international proletarian interests.
 French and German communists are co-ordinating their struggles, in both countries, and striving towards a common goal.
 In the Ruhr area they are actually fighting side by side.

-Both parties are lighting on the same front, and it is their duty to comprise in this fighting front the whole prolelarial of France and Germany.
+Both parties are fighting on the same front, and it is their duty to comprise in this fighting front the whole proletariat of France and Germany.
 The different sections of the front have their special tasks.
 At the French front we have the slogan: Fight against Poincaré and the Comité des Forges, against French imperialism!
-But at the German front we hear: Fight against French imperialism, and against Cuno and the German industrial magnates!
+But at the German front we hear: Fight against French imperialism, and against Cuno and the German indusrtial magnates!
 Why this fight in Germany against both bourgeoisies at war with one another?

 The fight against Poincaré and the powers backing him is necessitated by the violent measures taken by French Im-perialism against the German proletariat.

-The fight against Poincaré is called for, because French imperialism is the mainstay of the Versailles treaty, which initales new world wars under the sham flag of peace.
-The light against Poincare is called for because bourgeois
+The fight against the oerman protectified.
+The fight against Poincaré is called for, because French imperialism is the mainstay of the Versailles treaty, which ini-tiales new world wars under the sham flag of peace.
+The fight against Poincaré is called for because bourgeois

-France is the most powerful military force on the European continent.
-It has created holdeds of strife in every quarter of turope by the separation of nationalities; it has created a number of small powerless dependent states, and has established a hegebuony in Europe whose sole object is to plunder the confinent and whose weapon is brutal violence.
+The fight against Poincaré is called for because bourgeois France is the most powerful military force on the European continent.
+It has created hotbeds of strife in every quarter of Europe by the separation of nationalities; it has created a number of small powerless dependent states, and has established a hege-mony in Europe whose sole object is to plunder the continent, and whose weapon is brutal violence.
 The fight against Poincaré is called for, because the France of today, the country of the 14.
-July and of the Marseillaise, is now the stronghold of reaction, the strongest fortress of counter-revoluting the first Numer and Aforential.
-Chief Princare has the
+July and of the Marseillaise, is now the stronghold of reaction, the strongest fortress of counter-revolution despite Neeke and Musselini Once Poincaré has the